PufferFinance/puffer-sdk/docs/docs/api/contracts/handlers/puffer-l2-depositor-handler.md

 > **deposit**(`token`, `walletAddress`, `value`, `referralCode`): `Promise`\<`object`\>

-Deposit the given token in exchange for pufETH.
+Deposit the given token in exchange for the wrapped PufToken.
 This doesn't make the transaction but returns two methods namely `transact` and `estimate`.

 Note that not all token contracts support permit signatures (e.g.
 USDC).
-If a token's contract doesn't support permit signatures, use `Token.approve()` and call `depositAfterApproval()` instead.
+If a token's contract doesn't support permit signatures, use `Token.approve()` and call `this.depositPreApproved()` instead.

 ###### Parameters